Serious Sam: The First Encounter: Plot

 Serious Sam: The First Encounter begins with recounting how humans in the early 21st century found buried artefacts of the Sirians, an ancient but technologically advanced alien civilisation, which enabled them to explore the universe at large.
-However, in 2104, they were attacked by alien forces commanded by Mental.
+However, in 2104, they were attacked by forces commanded by the alien overlord Mental.
 Humanity was pushed back from Alpha Centauri to the Solar System and eventually Earth, where it faced its eradication.
 As their last hope, world leaders agreed to send the undefeated soldier Sam "Serious" Stone (voiced by John Dick) back in time using the Time-Lock, a Sirian device able to transport only one person.

 Sam arrives in 1378 BCE, at the mortuary temple of Hatshepsut in Deir el-Bahari.
-His Neurotronically Implanted Combat Situation Analyzer (NETRICSA) seeks him to uncover knowledge about the life of the Sirians in ancient Egypt in the two centres of power: Memphis and Thebes.
-However, Thebes has been magically locked down since a riot instigated by Memphis rulers, wherein these rulers had stolen the sign of Amun-Ra, an item of great value but unclear purpose.
+His Neurotronically Implanted Combat Situation Analyzer (NETRICSA) tasks him with uncovering knowledge about the life of the Sirians in ancient Egypt in the two centres of power: Memphis and Thebes.
+However, Thebes has been magically locked down since a riot instigated by Memphis rulers, in which these rulers had stolen the sign of Amun-Ra, an item of great value but unclear purpose.
 NETRICSA guides Sam to retrieve four magical elements that would enable his entry into Thebes.
 He finds the first to have been removed from the temple of Thutmose I and instead obtains it at the entry of the tomb of Ramesses III, as well as the second at its exit.
 Sam continues through the Valley of the Kings, acquiring the third element in the Chambers of Horus and the fourth in a shrine at a nearby oasis.

 Sam heads into Memphis and recovers the sign of Amun-Ra at the Temple of Ptah.
 In possession of the sign and four elements, he proceeds towards Thebes.
-The walk takes multiple days and he is forced to abandon most of his ammunition due to its weight.
+The journey takes multiple days and he is forced to abandon most of his ammunition due to its weight.
 At the Avenue of Sphinxes, Sam enters Thebes through Karnak using the four elements and sets out to determine the purpose of the sign of Amun-Ra.
-In Luxor, NETRICSA uncovers that the sign had frequently been used in a Theban ritual to invite their deities, which no longer occurred after it had been stolen.
-NETRICSA leads Sam to the ritual place, where its rising obelisk activates and reveals itself to be a transmitter steering a spaceship to the Great Pyramid.
+In Luxor, NETRICSA uncovers that the sign had frequently been used in a Theban ritual to summon their deities, which ceased after it had been stolen.
+NETRICSA leads Sam to the ritual site, where its rising obelisk activates and reveals itself to be a transmitter steering a spaceship to the Great Pyramid.
 Sam hurries there but is chased by Ugh-Zan III, the last warlock giant.
 Unable to defeat him, Sam quickly enters the pyramid and uses the sign of Amun-Ra to reach its top.
 He faces Ugh-Zan III again and kills him by activating the spaceship's tractor beam, which only allows entry to particular species.
 Finally, Sam boards the spaceship and takes off.